francesca-pizzighini/KnittingCounter/readme.md

 ### Design Ispiration
 Taking ispiration for design was essential for my work since I'm not very good creating new ones.
 The main inspiration for me was the <a src="https://apps.apple.com/us/app/counter/id478557426">application</a> I typically use on my phone.
+Looking at this application made me decide to add a color changer at the top of the screen.
+It's a little thing but I personally love when i can personalize a little my interface, so i selected a bunch of colors for the users to pick.

-Other than that i scrolled pinterest searching counters design but i could't find anything noteworty so i just pisked some colors or elements.
+Other than that i scrolled pinterest searching counters design but i couldn't find anything noteworty so i just picked some colors or elements.
 <p align="right"><a href="#top">return to the top</a></p>